yasminoliveir/yasminoliveir/README.md

 - 👋 Hi, I’m @yasminoliveir

-- 👀 I’m interested in data science and analytics -:bookmark:  I’m currently learning about statistics
+- 👀 I’m interested in data science and analytics

+- :hammer:  I’m currently learning about statistics

-- 💞️ I’m looking to collaborate on machine learning projects
+- :rocket: I’m looking to collaborate on machine learning projects

 <!---
 yasminoliveir/yasminoliveir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.